The Lady of All Nations

-The painting by Heinrich Repke depicting The Lady, as described by Ida Peerdeman.
+An English version of the painting by Heinrich Repke depicting The Lady, as described by Ida Peerdeman.

 The Lady of All Nations is a Catholic Marian title sometimes associated with apparitions of the Blessed Virgin Mary to Ida Peerdeman of Amsterdam, Netherlands.
 Peerdeman claimed to have received 56 visions of the Lady from 1945 to 1959.

 The visionary

 Ida Peerdeman was born on 13 August 1905 in the city of Alkmaar, Netherlands, the youngest of five children.
 She was an ordinary woman who worked as a secretary in Amsterdam.
-On 25 March 1945, Peerdeman reported seeing a woman surrounded in light who identified herself as "The Lady" and "Mother".
+On 25 March 1945, the unmarried Peerdeman, who at the time was with her sisters and a Dominican priest, Fr.
+Joseph Frehe, reported suddenly seeing a woman surrounded in light who identified herself as "The Lady" and "Mother", discussing future dates and the Rosary as well.
 The apparitions continued until 31 May 1959.

 Peerdeman's movement received support from a member of the wealthy Brenninkmeijer family.
-In December 1979, The Lady of All Nations Foundation purchased property in Diepenbrockstraat, Amsterdam, which became the center of the apparition cultus, and where Peerdeman came to reside.
-She spent the rest of her life promoting the messages she claimed to have received.
-She died on 17 June 1996.
+In December 1979, The Lady of All Nations Foundation purchased property in Diepenbrockstraat, Amsterdam, which became the center of the apparition's cultus, and where Peerdeman came to reside.
+She spent the rest of her life promoting the messages she claimed to have received until her death on 17 June 1996.

 Messages

-According to Peerdeman, the first apparition occurred at her home in Amsterdam on 25 March 1945 when she saw a light from which a woman appeared.
+According to Peerdeman, the first apparition occurred at her Amsterdam home on 25 March 1945, the Feast of the Annunciation, when she saw a light from which a woman appeared.
 When Peerdeman asked the woman if she was Mary, the woman replied, "They will call me 'The Lady'."
-The initial twenty-five messages were generally apocalyptic pronouncements warning of dangers such as communism and atheism.
+The initial twenty-five messages were generally apocalyptic pronouncements warning against dangers such as communism, atheism, and modernity.
 (Note: Margry notes that Catherine Labouré also reported warnings of calamities to befall France.)

-After the promulgation of the dogma of the Assumption in 1950, the messages changed.
+After the promulgation of the dogma of the Assumption in 1950, the content of the messages changed.
 "On November 1, 1950, Pope Pius XII proclaimed the dogma of the Assumption of Mary into Heaven.
 This event constitutes a noteworthy point within the messages, for from here they take on a new direction.
 In this, the first message to follow the proclamation of the dogma, Mary calls herself 'The Lady of All Nations' for the first time.
-In the succeeding messages she dictates her prayer, draws attention to her image, and speaks for the first time about the final and greatest Marian dogma: Mary Coredemptrix, Mediatrix and Advocate."
+In the succeeding messages she dictates her prayer, draws attention to her image, and speaks for the first time about the final and greatest Marian dogma: Mary Co-redemptrix, Mediatrix and Advocate."

-The Lady reportedly said that the definition of the Assumption had brought to a close the era of Marian dogmas having to do with Mary's earthly life, and that the "final and greatest" Marian dogma would be a definition of the heavenly role of the Lady of All Nations under the titles of Coredemptrix, Mediatrix and Advocate.
-Supporters of this proposal refer to it as "the fifth Marian dogma," since it would theoretically follow the four dogmatic definitions of Mary as Mother of God, Perpetual Virgin, Immaculately Conceived, and Assumed into Heaven.
+The Lady reportedly said that the definition of the Assumption had brought to a close the era of Marian dogmas having to do with Mary's earthly life, and that the "final and greatest" Marian dogma would be a definition of the heavenly role of the Lady of All Nations under the titles of "Co-redemptrix", "Mediatrix" and "Advocate".
+Supporters of this proposal refer to it as "the fifth Marian dogma," since it would theoretically follow the four existing dogmatic definitions of Mary as Mother of God (431); Perpetual Virgin (533), Immaculately Conceived (1854), and Assumed into Heaven (1950).